fbpx

 The 2025 COLA Increase: What to Expect

-For 2025, veterans will see a 2.5% increase in their VA disability compensation.
+For 2025, veterans will see a 2.5% increase in their VA disability compensation as predicted by both the Senior Citizens League and The Center for Retirement Research at Boston College.
 This is notably lower than the increases in recent years.
 However, while this may seem like a modest adjustment, it still marks an important step in helping veterans cope with the ongoing rise in the cost of living.

 Here’s a brief breakdown of the COLA increases from the past few years to provide some context: